LHHan/CalendarApp/readme.md

-Name: Le Hoang Han

-Project's Name: Ứng dụng lịch hẹn trên android
+# Introdution

+ * Full name: LÊ HOÀNG HÂN
+ * Project name: Calendar App

+We would to develop an application that help you manage your schedules, connect people toghether, help you and your friends book an appoinment, planning for a trip with your family or your friends and save your memoris.
+Yeah, Calendar App will be good manager your time.

-Feature:
+# Feature:
- Basic functions of a calendar such as know dates, create new events, schedule for upcoming events.
+ * Basic functions of a calendar such as know dates, create new events, schedule for upcoming events.
- Find and add friends.
+ * Find and add friends.
- Invite your friends into your events.
+ * Invite your friends into your events.
- Notify everyone in the group when they have event.
+ * Notify everyone in the group when they have events.
- Write feedback, comment, upload images.
+ * Write feedback, comment, upload images.
- The application will help you and your friends book an appoinment, a trip,... .
-Or storing memories.

-Technology: Listview, recycleview, gallery, navigation drawer, thread, alarmmanager, intent, broadcast receiver, Google firebase.
+# Technology:
+ * Listview, Recycleview, Gallery, Navigation drawer, Thread, Alarmmanager, Intent, Broadcast Receiver, Google firebase